agabor/docs/_includes/php/objects.md

 ```

 If you need to refresh an object you already have with the latest data that
-    is in the Parse Cloud, you can call the `fetch` method like so:
+    is in the MSG Cloud, you can call the `fetch` method like so:

 ```php
 $gameScore->fetch();